supernnoj/Savings-Tracker/README.md

 # Savings Tracker

-This is a software in development that aims that will help users manage their money and/or savings by keeping track of their credit and debit transactions for future review.
+This is a software in development that will help users manage their money and/or savings by keeping track of their credit and debit transactions for future review.

 | [**View Code**](https://github.com/jonncrs/Savings-Tracker) |
 |--------------------------------------------|